 Will The Georgia Housing Market Crash?

-We continue to hear rumors of a market crash, but local data does not corroborate this at this time.
-We're not seeing any major home price decline or crash in the Georgia housing market just yet.
 There are certain factors that suggest that the market may remain strong.
 Georgia has a robust and diverse economy with industries such as logistics, film, and technology, which have been growing rapidly in recent years.
 The state also has a pro-business environment, low taxes, and a relatively low cost of living compared to other states.

 Georgia is predicted to remain a top-ranked state and relocation destination.
 The flood of new inhabitants will increase competition and limit housing availability, making Georgia real estate even tighter.
 According to YouGov, Georgia is ninth on the list of all US states sorted from best to worst, according to Americans.